SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Methodology

-The concatenated saliences, PCA features and $context-aware$ features are fed into two additional fully connected layers to estimate the probability of each of the points being a keypoint.
-To this end we use a standard softmax cross entropy loss between the stacked $P_k, P_l$ clouds and the determined correspondences, given the ground truth transformation.
+The concatenated saliences, PCA features, and \emph{context-aware} features are fed to two fully connected layers to estimate the likelihood of each of the points being a keypoint.
+To this end we use a softmax cross entropy loss between the stacked $P_k, P_l$ clouds and the determined correspondences, given the ground truth transformation.
 Due to the smaller number of correct keypoint correspondences between the two clouds, we balance the loss function terms given the keypoint to non-keypoint ratio determined by the ground truth correspondences.